I like my peace and quiet just the way it is, thank you very much.

 While ardent use of a pen or passport carries no guarantee of a sustainable living, I’ve long felt destined to do life a little differently.
 Nothing else calls to me from what most call “real life”.

 And so I’m joining the legions of the digital age by developing a lifestyle of creative earning online while I continue to immerse myself in cultures and countries around this incredible planet.

 I’m going to take what I know and love and make it my life and along the way I’m going to show you how to do it too.

 Shake off your shackles and step towards a life of freedom and creative living!
 Join my email list – it’s FREE!

 Childhood vacations aside, I got my first real taste of life abroad when I left home at 18 to go to university in England.
 It was there that my mind awakened to much more than any lecture could have taught me and the desire to travel grew as I watched my older sisters take off around the world.

 Since 2011, I’ve lived abroad for all but a few months of 2015 when I made an overdue return home for my eldest sister’s wedding.
 Over three years had passed in which I had lived in Australia, New Zealand and Thailand and backpacked around a lot of South East Asia.

 All of a sudden I was back.

-But something was different, not just at home, but inside me.
+But something was different.
 I knew I couldn’t stay.

 Since August 2015, I’ve been teaching English in South Korea.